BryonDevelops/DesignPatterns/README.md

 - Favor composition over inheritance.
 - Program to interfaces, not implementations.
 - Strive for loosely coupled designs between objects that interact.
-- Depend on abstractions.
-Do not depend on concrete classes.

 ## Patterns